Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Introduction

-Even though $a_p(f_{E})=0$, the strategy necessitates working with elliptic newforms $g$ congruent to $f_E$ for which $a_p(g)$ is not necessarily zero.
-(Since the method of level raising does not guarantee the existence of a level-raised form $g$ of $f_E$ for which $a_p(g)=0$.)
-As a result, we have to consider non-integral elements to deduce the aforementioned leading term formula for plus/minus-theta elements at the trivial character.
-The interested reader may refer to Lemma~\ref{lem:interpolation} for details.
+The strategy necessitates working with elliptic newforms $g$ congruent to $f_E$ for which $a_p(g)$ is not necessarily zero, since the method of level raising only guarantees that $a_p(g)\equiv a_p(f_E)= 0 \mod{p}$.
+This leads to some technical complications.
+For example, we consider non-integral theta elements to establish the aforementioned formula for the plus/minus theta elements at the trivial character (see Lemma~\ref{lem:interpolation}).

-Building on our prior work~\cite{BBL1} in the definite case, we extend Theorem~\ref{thm:main} to abelian varieties of $\GL_2$-type that are non-ordinary at $p$, for $p$ split in $K$, under similar hypotheses (see \S\ref{appA}).
-In this setting $a_p(f)$ is not necessarily zero.
-For implementation of the above strategy, a leading term formula for the signed theta elements at the trivial character is essential.
-We modify the calculation in the inert case, and the outcome turns out to be different!
-Namely, both the plus and minus theta elements relate to the algebraic part of the central $L$-value up to $p$-adic units.
-Here we utilize an explicit Waldspurger formula of Cai--Su--Tian \cite{cst}.
-(The reader may refer to the proof of Lemma~\ref{lem:app-interpolation}.)
-Consequently, we prove that both the plus/ minus Heegner point main conjectures hold true (see Theorem~\ref{thm:appendix} for the precise statement).
+We now discuss the case where $p$ splits in $K$.
+Generalizing our previous work~\cite{BBL1}, we extend Theorem~\ref{thm:main} to abelian varieties of $\GL_2$-type over $\QQ$ that are non-ordinary at $p$ for primes $p\geq 5$ split in $K$ under similar hypotheses (see Theorem~\ref{thm:appendix}).
+In this setting $a_p(f)$ is not necessarily zero, where $f$ denotes the associated weight two newform, and we construct signed Heegner classes and theta elements.
+We approach the signed main conjecture via the above strategy.
+As for the value of the signed theta elements at the trivial character, we modify the calculation in the inert case, and the outcome turns out to be different!
+Namely, the signed theta elements relate to the algebraic part of the central $L$-value for both signs.
+Here we utilize an explicit Waldspurger formula of Cai--Shu--Tian \cite{cst} (see the proof of Lemma~\ref{lem:app-interpolation}).
+Consequently, we establish the signed Heegner point main conjectures for both signs and the analogue of Corollary~\ref{p-cv} for $\GL_2$-type abelian varieties (see~Theorem~\ref{thm:appendix} and Corollary~\ref{cor:p-conv}).
+In contrast, Theorem~\ref{thm:main} is only shown for elliptic curves, since it relies on the anticyclotomic family of local points constructed in \cite{BKO1,BKO2}, which is not yet generalized to $\GL_2$-type abelian varieties (see Remark~\ref{rk:lastwords}).